BenjaminTheron/COVID_Dashboard_ECM1400/README.md

 module before moving to main.py, which links them all together/ to the displayed dashboard.

 ### Notes
-Some of the test functions at the bottom of some of the modules are 'empyt' no functionality out as I ran out of time to implement them.
+Some of the test functions at the bottom of some of the modules are 'empty' no functionality out as I ran out of time to implement them.
 This is an area I can come back to afterwards to polish off the project.

 Additionally there are a number of ways to extend the project: